saucelabs/sauce-docs/docs/insights/coverage.md

 <img src={useBaseUrl('img/insights/sorting.png')} alt="Edit Sort Order" width="600"/>

-As the image shows, sorting by the **Name** column sorts the data alphabetically by the name of the browser or device, allowing you to quickly discern how much coverage a particular environment has in your testing.
+As the image shows, sorting by the **Name** column sorts the data alphabetically by the name of the browser, device or OS, allowing you to quickly discern how much coverage a particular environment has in your testing.

 ## Downloading Your Report